• Skip to main content

 A valid UK License works.

-Here is the Royal Police Source that does not required International Driving Permit (sentence at the bottom of Drive License section).
+Here is the Royal Police Source that does not required International Driving Permit (sentence under the how long can I use my license question).

 Tip 2 - Extra age requirements / years of driving